Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 .. note::
     As a mnemonic to remember which direction they indicate, remember to put the word "to" in front of them.
-So, for example, ``parent:`` preceeds ``__delete__``, meaning ``__delete__`` is sent from the child **to** the parent, and ``both:`` states that ``AnotherMsg`` can be sent **to** either endpoint.
+So, for example, ``parent:`` precedes ``__delete__``, meaning ``__delete__`` is sent from the child **to** the parent, and ``both:`` states that ``AnotherMsg`` can be sent **to** either endpoint.